top of page

 The first six weeks can be an overwhelming time.
 Accept help when people offer and take time for self-care.
 Consider taking a regular afternoon nap when your baby naps.
 It might feel like a luxury, but recent research suggests that regular afternoon napping reduces depression and stress for new moms.

 Who knew there was so much to say about the first six weeks alone!
-Not sure what to expect for the next six weeks?
+Not sure what to expect for the next several weeks?
 Check out this blog, where we walk you through your baby's changing needs.

 bottom of page